bearsunday/BEAR.Thrift/README.md

 * BEAR.Sunday resources can be utilized across various languages and frameworks
 * Seamless access to remote BEAR.Sunday apps from the local BEAR.Sunday app
-* Access resources regardless of language (currently supports PHP, Go, and Python)
+* Access resources regardless of language (currently supports PHP, Go, Python, Ruby and BEAR.Sunday)
 * Fast access with Thrift/Swoole, compared to HTTP
 * Can call resources from older versions of BEAR.Sunday apps
 * Operates independently of an HTTP server